-- Unlicensed aerodromes with runways of more than 800m 4km; - Unlicensed aerodromes with runways of less than 800m 3km; - Gliding sites 10 km; and - Other aviation activity such as parachute sites and microlight sites within 3km. - 11.5.1.6 Consultation with licensed aerodromes should also be undertaken when the WTGs will lie within airspace coincidental with any published IFP. - 11.5.1.7 CAP 764 goes on to state that these distances are for guidance purposes only and do not represent ranges beyond which all WTG developments will be approved or within which they will always be objected to.
-For example, most aerodromes utilise their radars at ranges considerably in excess of 30km. - 11.5.1.8 As well as examining the technical impact of WTGs on Air Traffic Control (ATC) facilities, it is also necessary to consider the physical safeguarding of ATC operations using the criteria laid down in CAP 168: Licensing of Aerodromes (CAA, 20221) to determine whether the Proposed Development (Offshore) has potential to breach obstacle clearance criteria at any aerodromes.
+Unlicensed aerodromes with runways of more than 800m - 4km;

+- Unlicensed aerodromes with runways of less than 800m 3km; - Gliding sites 10 km; and - Other aviation activity such as parachute sites and microlight sites within 3km. - 11.5.1.6 Consultation with licensed aerodromes should also be undertaken when the WTGs will lie within airspace coincidental with any published IFP. - 11.5.1.7 CAP 764 goes on to state that these distances are for guidance purposes only and do not represent ranges beyond which all WTG developments will be approved or within which they will always be objected to.
+For example, most aerodromes utilise their radars at ranges considerably in excess of 30km. - As well as examining the technical impact of WTGs on Air Traffic Control (ATC) facilities, it is also necessary to consider the physical safeguarding of ATC operations using the criteria laid down in CAP 168: Licensing of Aerodromes (CAA, 2022) to determine whether Caledonia North has potential to breach obstacle clearance criteria at any aerodromes.